No. 5: Bathroom addition

 Another option: Find room within the existing square footage -- without adding onto the house, Hydeck says.
 Although, "with a small house, a lot of times that's difficult to do."

-At resale: Home within neighborhood norms?
+Home within neighborhood norms?
 Then one bathroom more or less won't really affect the selling price, says Phipps.

 "Think about the investment and what you're trying to achieve before you spend the money," he advises.